 There are, however, some downsides to sharing your bed with your cat.
 Cats can store and track bacteria on their paws from the litter box; bacteria that has no business on your bed!
 Pets have been known to transmit parasites and diseases like meningitis to the humans they sleep with.
 Although these occurrences are rare, it's important to make sure your cat is healthy and has clean paws before he nuzzles his way under your covers.

 Certain circumstances call for a full banishment of cats from human beds.
 For example, cats should never sleep with children under the age of five and especially not with a baby.
-If you have asthma or allergies, your cat should be kept out of your bedroom all together, ideally from day one.
+If you have asthma or allergies, your cat should be kept out of your bedroom altogether, ideally from day one.
 This way, he will never consider your bedroom as part of his territory and should have no problem staying out.

 If your cat is healthy and a good nighttime sleeper, pull back the covers and let kitty in!
 Slumber with your cat is sure to bring both of you a little more love, comfort and peace.